1800 Tequila

-1800 Tequila is a Mexican brand of tequila owned by the Beckmann Family, who also own the Jose Cuervo tequila brand.
+1800 Tequila is a Mexican brand of tequila owned by the Beckmann family, who also own the Jose Cuervo tequila brand.
 The 100% blue agave tequila is bottled in Jalisco, Mexico.
 1800 is named after the year tequila was first aged in oak casks, and is sold throughout the world.
-In the United States, the brand is imported and distributed by the Beckmann family's US distribution company, Proximo Spirits.
+In the United States, the brand is owned by the Beckmann family's company, Proximo Spirits.

 History

 The first officially licensed tequila manufacturer was Jose Antonio Cuervo of Jalisco, Mexico, in 1758, after he was given the rights by King Ferdinand VI of Spain to cultivate a portion of land.
 Shortly thereafter, the production of tequila was banned, until 1795, when King Carlos IV lifted the ban.
 1800 is widely known as the year in which tequila was first successfully aged in wood.

-Originally known as Cuervo 1800 Tequila, 1800 Tequila was launched in 1975 as a premium sipping tequila.
-The Silver, Añejo and Reposado labels were introduced in 2004.
+Originally known as Cuervo 1800 Tequila, 1800 Tequila was launched in 1967 as a premium sipping tequila.
+The brand launched with the introduction of their first expression 1800 Añejo on December 4, 1967.
+The Silver and Reposado labels were later introduced in 2004.
 Since 2008, it has been distributed in the US by Proximo Spirits.
 That year, the Select Silver label was introduced, as the first and only 100 proof clear tequila.
 In 2006, 1800 introduced The Ultimate Margarita, 19.9 proof and the only pre-mixed, ready-to-serve margarita mix made with 100% blue agave tequila (1800 Silver).